matthew-rao/chem-4050-5050/README.md

 This repository shows the coursework for *Computational Problem Solving in the Chemical Sciences*.

-We are examining a computational approach to approach problems in a more efficient manner.
+We are examining a computational approach to approach chemistry challenges in a more efficient manner.